jiaqi-Sun2020/QWGCN/README.md

 # QGCN
-This is a quantum walk Graph Neural Network project
+This is a quantum walk Graph Neural Network project.

 ---
 ## 📁 Directory Structure